How to Migrate Public Folders to Office 365 Shared Mailbox?

 - There is no need to allot a license for shared mailboxes like other users’ mailboxes and public folders.
 This saves the cost of users.

-- Users can access a shared mailbox from a mobile phone that makes it impossible to access public folders.
+- Users can access a shared mailbox from a mobile phone which makes it impossible to access public folders.

 Using Microsoft Office 365 Admin Center